sandra-ntsoele/sandra-ntsoele/README.md

 My name is Sandra Ntsoele.

-A digital marketer transitioning to **software developer**.
+A digital marketer making a transition in to **software development**.

-I began learning the fundamentals of programming with Java but quickly abandoned it after developing an interest in web development.
-I then began learning **HTML/CSS/JavaScript**, created a few hideous websites, and was later introduced to **Express** and a little MongoDB by a friend.

 ### I’m currently learning 📚...